martgil/webext-docs/action.rst

 .. api-section-annotation-hack::

-Disables the action button for a specific tab (if a ``tabId`` is provided), or for all tabs which do not have a custom enable state.
+Disables the action button for a specific tab (if a :value:`tabId` is provided), or for all tabs which do not have a custom enable state.
 Once the enable state of a tab has been updated individually, all further changes to its state have to be done individually as well.

 .. api-header::
    :label: Parameters